irasan/read-to-me/README.md

 To run this project, you will need the following to be installed:
 1. [pip](https://pypi.org/project/pip/)
 1. [Python3](https://realpython.com/installing-python/)
-1. an [account at MongoDB Atlas](https://docs.mongodb.com/guides/cloud/account/) or MongoDB running locally on your machine.
+1. [account at MongoDB Atlas](https://docs.mongodb.com/guides/cloud/account/) or MongoDB running locally on your machine.
+When database is created, insert that "MONGO_URI" in to the config vars.

 ## Credits
 ### Images